sammcj/smcleod/_posts/2019-08-08-camels-and-unicorns.md

 featured: false
 ---

-## Stop trying to hire with titles like ‘DevOps Engineer’ or Cloud Engineer’
+## Stop trying to hire with titles like ‘DevOps Engineer’ or 'Cloud Engineer’

 "DevOps is ... not a job title"